Ohio Valley Wrestling: WWF/WWE developmental territory (1999–2008)

-In 1999, WWF creative team member Jim Cornette bought a stake in OVW.
+In 1999, WWF creative team member Jim Cornette bought a stake in OVW, with OVW becoming a WWF developmental territory.
 Cornette, taking on the role of booker and show writer while appearing in an on-camera commentator role, made his first televised appearance on July 10, 1999, and spoke of the changes that were to take place.
 The first group of developmental talent included future stars such as John Cena, Randy Orton, Brock Lesnar, Batista, and Shelton Benjamin.

-OVW held its final show at the original Davis Arena on August 21, 2002, headlined by a match between Damaja and Rene Dupree.
-On September 4, 2002, the company would debut its show at the current Davis Arena at 4400 Shepherdsville Rd in Louisville, KY.
-On July 10, 2005 Jim Cornette parted ways with WWE and was relieved of his duties overseeing OVW.
-This resulted from an incident where Cornette reportedly slapped an OVW beginners class student Anthony Carelli (better known as Santino Marella) for having an inappropriate reaction to being confronted by a horror-themed wrestler called The Boogeyman during a match at an OVW live show.
+OVW held its final show at the original Davis Arena on August 21, 2002, headlined by a match between Damaja and René Duprée.
+On September 4, 2002, the company would debut its show at the current Davis Arena at 4400 Shepherdsville Rd in Louisville, Kentucky.
+On July 10, 2005, Jim Cornette parted ways with WWE and was relieved of his duties overseeing OVW.
+This resulted from an incident where Cornette reportedly slapped an OVW beginners class student Anthony Carelli (better known as Santino Marella) for having an inappropriate reaction to being confronted by a horror-themed wrestler called The Boogeyman during a match at an OVW television taping.
 The two have not been on positive terms since, even having a confrontation during an event both were performing at as recently as October 2017.
 Cornette was replaced by WWE Trainer Al Snow on the announce team, and Snow was replaced as creative director/producer by Paul Heyman.
 This arrangement would be short-lived, however, as WWE would eventually put Heyman in charge of the revival of ECW as a WWE brand.
 Eventually the booking duties would go to Al Snow, who would have the longest tenure outside of Cornette.
 Jim Cornette sold his stake in OVW to Davis in 2007.

 In 2007, WWE launched Florida Championship Wrestling (FCW) in Tampa, Florida to serve as a new developmental territory.
 OVW and FCW simultaneously trained WWE prospects for a brief period, but on February 7, 2008, WWE announced that it had ended its relationship with OVW, moving all contracted talent to FCW.
 WWE-contracted talent also made occasional appearances on OVW shows, including a match between John Cena and Lance Cade as the main event for the final Kentucky Kingdom show.
 However, FCW was dissolved in 2012 and was relaunched as NXT, formerly a reality/scripted television program that existed in its format from 2010 to 2012, replacing the ECW brand.